minhl337/LuDeimAPI/docs/source/methods/login.rst

 **ARGUMENTS**
     * **username:** string
     * **password_hash:** string
-    * **type:** string

 **ARGUMENT CONSTRAINTS**
     * The username must be between 8 and 64 characters
     * The password_hash must be between 64 and 128 characters
-    * The type must be one of the valid types defined in the *User Types* section of this document

 **RESPONSE MEMBERS**
     * **uuid:** string
     * **type:** string

 **RESPONSE MEMBERS MEANING**
-    * The uuid returned is the uuid associated with the new user created by the method call.
+    * The uuid returned is the uuid associated with the user logged in by the method call.
 It is required to make any changes to that user's various attributes.
-    * The type is the same as the type that was sent in as an argument.
-It can safely be ignored or used in a continuation function.
+    * The type is the same as the type is the type of the user being logged in by the method call.
+Use this to display different website pages based on the type of the user that is logged in.

 **EXAMPLE REQUEST**
     .. code-block:: javascript

         {
             "jsonrpc": "2.0",
-            "method": "add_user",
+            "method": "login",
             "params": {
-                "type": "mining_company",
                 "username": "abcdefghijk",
                 "password_hash": "abcdefghabcdefghabcdefghabcdefghabcdefghabcdefghabcdefghabcdefgh"
             },